Revised: December 21, 2016

 This document describes the National Heart, Lung, and Blood Institute (NHLBI) implementation of the NIH policy requiring all investigator-initiated applications that request $500,000 or more in direct costs in any one year to obtain documented approval from the Institute stating that it will accept the application for initial peer review.

 This policy applies to all investigator-initiated new, renewal (competing continuation), resubmission (amended), or revision (competing supplement) applications requesting $500,000 or more in direct costs in any one year.
-First-tier consortium or contractual facilities and administrative (F&A) costs do not count against the direct cost limit.
+First-tier consortium and administrative (F&A) costs do not count against the direct cost limit.